 University is a time when you’ll be meeting lots of new people.
 Those being in an academic context, through lectures, your seminar groups and in university-related events.
 You’ll also be meeting new people in social situations.
 And, later on, you’ll eventually be meeting a whole new set of people in a professional context, whether that’s as part of work placements or your first role after university.

-It’s a good idea to embrace all those new people that will come into your life.
+So if you want to learn how to be confident, the first step is to embrace all those new people that will come into your life.
 They could well be the reason you get that first job, that next apartment, great friends or even a partner you’ll be with for the rest of your life.
 So, even if you’re not feeling too up for it, try to get to know people on a personal level.
-Yes, it can be uncomfortable to spend time with new people if you’re feeling low in confidence, but opening yourself up to others is how you will gain that confidence.
+Yes, it can be uncomfortable to spend time with new people if you’re feeling low in confidence, but opening yourself up to others is how you will gain that self-confidence.
 After all, putting yourself outside your comfort zone will always enlarge that comfort zone.

 Read more: 6 Confidence Building Exercises For Students